MLogdberg/mlogdberg.github.io/_posts/2018-02-02-Logic App Custom Connector Tips.md

 			</soap:Envelope>
 		</set-body>
 ```
-And we start running in to problems due to the fact that we are not sending in more data than earlier but the generated xml is mutch larger and just look at the enourmus representation in the GUI:
+And we start running in to problems due to the fact that we are not sending in more data than earlier but the generated xml is much larger and just look at the enormous representation in the GUI:

 ![Unmodified Connector in GUI](/assets/uploads/2018/02/LogicAppCustomConnectorBeforeEdit.png)

-Therfore we get  some unwanted errors since there are som implications added when sending in starts kin complex structures, since I can't really do mutch about the Logic I need to modify the data sent in, but I can modify the WSDL and reimport it.
+Therefore we get  some unwanted errors since there are some implications added when sending in starts kin complex structures, since I can't really do much about the Logic I need to modify the data sent in, but I can modify the WSDL and reimport it.
-So after changing the WSDL to only contain the elemtns that I needed in my request it looks alot better and the xml message sent are now matching the sample:
+So after changing the WSDL to only contain the elements that I needed in my request it looks alot better and the xml message sent are now matching the sample:

 Modified definition in the WSDL so the definition is minimal: